I Work With Happy Couples...

 Treatment and Interventions

-If you would like to enrich your relationship and this is an approach you can get behind, please contact me to schedule a free phone consultation to see if we are a good fit.
+If you would like to enrich your relationship and this is an approach you can get behind, please schedule a free phone consultation to see if we are a good fit.

 Making Relationships Work

 In this video, Dr. John Gottman shares the results on his – over 40 years of – research as it relates to making marriage work.
 It’s worth setting aside 45 minutes to watch.
 He speaks in detail about the Four Horsemen of the Apocalypse, strengthening friendship and intimacy, working through conflict, and creating meaning and purpose in your relationship.
 Enjoy!